 This is what primes the system for meditation.
 Sitting still for shamatha (tranquil abiding) meditation involves following the breath and observing the contents of your mind.
 There are precise techniques that provide a reference point, enabling you to experience resting the mind through following the flow of breath.
 Eventually, you become tuned in enough to observe the contents of the mind as the object of meditation, so that thoughts no longer become distractions or emotionally charged events, but simply displays of your inner wisdom.

-Practice is like a map: you have to start from where you are.
+You have to start from where you are.

 It is difficult to see yourself clearly without a formal discipline to observe your tendencies.
 Transformation occurs not in denying or resisting, but in accepting and allowing your particular style to manifest.
 Once you can clearly identify your ways of manifesting in the world, you no longer act out unconscious patterns.
 Then you can make intelligent choices in your life.
 You learn to avoid the pitfalls of destructive habits and instead listen to the guidance of your heart that will always lead you to what makes you happy.